derekTurner/Javascript-Games_Fund-23/Block_3/README.md

 Using Babylon to create interactive scenes and games.

-1. Describe the code for a basic scene and identify boilerplate code around the constructed scene.
-2. Refactor to a file structure to be adopted as a working pattern.
+1. Setup and first scene
+    *  Basics: online documentation, playground and running locally.
+    *  Refactor Basics: Change javascript file structure for expansion.
+    *  Setup PC: In preparation to work in containers.
+    *  Typescript on Docker: Run a simple counter using Vite
+    *  BabylonJS on Docker: Run a demo scene using Vite and build distributable code.
+    *  Change Machine: use gitHub to run code on different machine.
+2. Shapes Light and Texture